 How have you helped advisors you partner with get over any skepticism they might have about Betterment?

 The biggest issues are inertia and the fear of being marginalized.
 But advisors who are open to new technology and who are looking for efficiencies have no problem.
-Betterment is all about simplicity and creating time that the advisor can use more productively for the benefit of clients.
+Betterment appropriately markets itself as being all about simplicity and creating time that the advisor can use more productively for the benefit of clients.
 Advisors have to have confidence in what they’re doing and believe that they’re adding value in different ways.
 I often use a gym analogy.
 Clients can get in shape on their own for cheap.
 But if they want a personal trainer, they know it’s going to cost more.
 That’s similar to our role as advisors, and we shouldn’t feel defensive about trying to justify that.